 While the topics may appear primarily to reside in the disciplines of computer engineering and computer science, the topics of AI and ML now apply to all disciplines of engineering, such as projection of future road-traffic patterns, applications in industrial automation and robotic control, or the use of AI/ML drug discovery, to name just a few examples.

-All U of T Engineering undergraduates (except students in the Engineering Science Machine Learning and Robotics majors) are eligible to participate in this certificate.
+All U of T Engineering undergraduates (except students in the Engineering Science Machine Intelligence and Robotics majors) are eligible to participate in this certificate.

 The requirements for the Certificate in Artificial Intelligence Engineering in the Faculty of Applied Science and Engineering are the successful completion of the following courses:

 - APS 360H1: Applied Fundamentals & Machine Learning

 - One of: